MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/plan-call-queue.md

 5. Test the functionality of the Cloud call queue.
 6. Reassign the phone number assigned to the old Exchange UM call queue to the newly created Cloud call queue (it's possible it doesn't have a phone number, as call queues are often used in combination with auto attendants).

-See [Manually moving an Exchange UM auto attendant to Cloud auto attendant](configure-onprem-ra.md#manually-moving-an-exchange-um-auto-attendant-to-cloud-auto-attendant) for details on these steps.
+See [Manually moving an Exchange UM auto attendant or call queue to Phone System](configure-onprem-ra.md#manually-moving-an-exchange-um-auto-attendant-or-call-queue-to-phone-system) for details on these steps.

 ## Additional planning resources